hassanshahzadaheer/crud/README.md

 The application utilizes Laravel's model factories and database seeding to populate the database with sample data.
 The `TaskFactory` generates random task names for seeding.

 For more information on how to modify or extend the application, refer to the code and comments in the respective files.

+### Enjoy Building!

+This project provides a simple starting point for building more complex web applications using Laravel.
+Feel free to explore and enhance it to suit your requirements.
+Happy coding!